AquaticInformatics/aquarius-field-data-framework/docs/Readme.md

 ## Change Log

+### AQTS 2019.3 - Framework version 2.5
+- Added optional SensorUniqueId property to Reading and Calibration.
+Set the UniqueId of an existing Sensor to associate the Reading / Calibration with the physical device used to retrieve the measurement.
+The SensorUnique Id can be retrieved from the Sensors/Gauges tab in Springboard or by using the Publish or Provisioning APIs.
+- Added optional ReadingQualifiers property to Reading.
+Allows adding multiple qualifiers to a Reading.
+- Deprecated ReadingQualifier property on Reading.
+Replaced with ReadingQualifiers.

 ### AQTS 2019.2 - Framework version 2.3

 - Added optional MeasurementGrade property to DischargeActivity.
 See [Grade Data Type](https://github.com/AquaticInformatics/aquarius-field-data-framework/blob/master/docs/Readme.md#grade-data-type) for more details about working with Grades.